google/ga360-bqml-toolkit/README.md

 The `sql` folder contains sample scripts, some of which are utilized in `create_and_run_queries.py`.
 Most importantly, `create_daily_feature_set.sql` creates generalizable features at the user-level, which are then used for predicting future behavior.
-More detailed documentation can be found in the docs referenced above.

 ### Python script